xSavitar/Wikimedia-Emoji-Bot/README.md

 3. Create a Pull Request

-## Forked
+## Forked / Built on

-This project is originally forked from https://github.com/lolibrarian/NYPL-Emoji-Bot
+This project is originally built on https://github.com/lolibrarian/NYPL-Emoji-Bot project.
+Initial credits go: Lauren Lampasone and other contributors for building the NYPL-Emoji-Bot.